Menswear at New York Fashion Week plays it safe but also takes risks

-NEW YORK Menswear at New York Fashion Week played it safe with colors, sticking to pared-down neutrals, but styles and cuts ran the gamut from classic sportswear to ethereal androgyny.
+NEW YORK, Sept 9 Menswear at New York Fashion Week played it safe with colors, sticking to pared-down neutrals, but styles and cuts ran the gamut from classic sportswear to ethereal androgyny.

 Often overlooked at the bi-annual extravaganza of mostly womenswear, menswear even stole some looks from the women's shows in New York, where Duckie Brown put slim knee-length skirts over mens' trousers and lace at the cuffs and hem of a mens' black collarless jacket.